 Revision of Payroll Cost Reimbursement from Managed Hotel Properties-- Revenue from reimbursement of payroll costs relates to payroll costs of managed hotel properties where the Company is the employer.
 The reimbursements are based upon the costs incurred with no added margin; therefore, these revenues and corresponding expenses have no net effect on the Company's operating income or net income.
 The Company previously reported payroll cost reimbursement from managed hotel properties net of reimbursed payroll costs; however, as the Company is the employer at certain managed hotel properties, and thus the primary obligor, these amounts should be reported gross.
 The Company determined that the impact of these revisions were not material to the Consolidated Statements of Operations to all applicable prior interim and annual periods.
 For the year ended July 31, 2011, revenue and expenses relating to reimbursed payroll costs were \$28.6 million.
 For the years ended July 31, 2010 and 2009, the Company revised its presentation of these reimbursed payroll costs from a net presentation to a gross presentation in its Consolidated Statements of Operations to conform to its current year presentation.
-The effect of this change increased Lodging net revenue for the years ended July 31, 2010 and 2009 from \$169.1 million and \$176.2 million, respectively (as previously reported in the prior year's Annual Report on Form 10-K) to \$195.3 million and \$203.6 million, respectively, with a corresponding increase in the Lodging operating expense for the years ended July 31, 2010 and 2009 from \$169.5 million, respectively (as previously reported in the prior year's Annual Report on Form 10-K) to \$192.9 million and \$169.5 million, respectively (as previously reported in the prior year's Annual Report on Form 10-K) to \$192.9 million and \$169.5 million, respectively (as previously reported in the prior year's Annual Report on Form 10-K).
-Additionally, previously reported quarterly financial data for Fiscal 2011 and Fiscal 2010 as presented
+The effect of this change increased Lodging net revenue for the years ended July 31, 2010 and 2009 from \$169.1 million and \$176.2 million, respectively (as previously reported in the prior year's Annual Report on Form 10-K) to \$195.3 million and \$203.6 million, respectively, with a corresponding increase in the Lodging operating expense for the years ended July 31, 2010 and 2009 from \$166.7 million and \$169.5 million, respectively (as previously reported in the prior year's Annual Report on Form 10-K) to \$192.9 million and \$196.9 million, respectively.
+Additionally, previously reported quarterly financial data for Fiscal 2011 and Fiscal 2010 as presented in Note 15, Selected Quarterly Financial Data (unaudited), and the information for the years ended July 31, 2010 and 2009 as presented in Note 14, Segment Information, and Note 19, Guarantor Subsidiaries and Non-Guarantor Subsidiaries have been revised to reflect these revisions.